roberto3003/eleventy2/src/index.md

   imageAlt: 'Buttered toasted white bread'
 primaryCTA:
   title: 'This is an agency that doesn’t actually exist'
-  summary: 'This is the project site you build when you take the “Learn
+  metaDesc: 'A made up agency site that you build if you take Learn Eleventy From Scratch, by Piccalilli'
+  summary:
-    Eleventy From Scratch” course so it is all made up as a pretend context.
+    'This is the project site you build when you take the “Learn Eleventy From Scratch” course so it is all made up as a pretend context.
 You will learn a lot about Eleventy by building this site though.
 Take the course today!'